Skip to main content

 Once the appropriate committee has made the decision must be communicated to all those involved.

-Inevitably some people will find it difficult to accept the decisions and may need further explanation to help understand the benefits to Scouting as a whole.
+Inevitably some people will find it difficult to accept the decisions and may need further explanation to help understand the benefits as a whole.
 Others will want to move forward quickly, which may in itself have its own drawbacks.

 It's worth considering in what order people should be informed and how quickly the process of communication can be completed.
 Remember that once the decision is made people will start their own informal communication.
 It's important that a formal communication is made to ensure that all those involved receive a consistent and correct message about the changes.